brendengerber/personal-budget/README.md

 * Method: `PUT`
 * Payload: JSON object `{"budget": xxxx.xx number}`
 * Response: JSON object containing an array of the updated envelopes

+### 2. PURCHASES ENDPOINTS
+### Endpoint: Get All Purchases
+* Description: Gets all of the purchases currently in the database
+* Path: `/api/purchases`
+* Method: `GET`
+* Response: JSON array containing all purchases

+### Endpoint: Get Purchase By Id
+* Description: Returns the purchase with the specified Id from the database
+* Path: `/api/purchases/{id}`
+* Method: `GET`
+* Response: JSON object containing the purchase of the specified Id

+### Endpoint: Add New Purchase
+* Description: Adds a new purchase to the database, assigns it a unique v4 UUID, and updates the budget of the corresponding envelope by subtracting the purchase amount
+* Path: `/api/purchases/`
+* Method: `POST`
+* Payload: JSON object `{"envelope_id": v4 UUID string, "date": YYYY-MM-DD string, "description": string, "amount": xxxx.xx number}`
+* Response: JSON object containing an array with the purchase along with it's newly assigned v4 UUID, and the corresponding envelope along with it's updated budget

+### Endpoint: Delete Purchase By Id
+* Description: Deletes a purchse from the database
+* Path: `/api/purchases/{id}`
+* Method: `DELETE`
+* Response: JSON object containing the deleted purchase

+### Endpoint: Update Purchase By Id
+* Description: Updates a purchase in the database with a specified new purchase and updates the corresponding envelope with a new budget based on the difference between the new and old purchase
+* Path: `/api/purchase/{id}`
+* Method: `PUT`
+* Payload: JSON object `{"envelope_id": v4 UUID string, "date": YYYY-MM-DD string, "description": string, "amount": xxxx.xx number}` OR `{"id": v4 UUID string, "envelope_id": v4 UUID string, "date": YYYY-MM-DD string, "description": string, "amount": xxxx.xx number}`
+* Response: JSON object containing an array with the updated purchase, and the corresponding envelope along with it's updated budget

 ## **Acknowledgement**
 Thank you to Codecademy for creating this exercise and inspiration